Design unveiled for Jurong West complex replacing burnt down market

 "The Jurong Central Plaza will be a place for residents to dine and shop, to meet and enjoy," said Mr Ang.

-At the same event, Mr Ang announced that the neighbourhood at blocks 492 - 498 in Jurong West Street 41 is the first in Singapore to be approved by HDB for shop owners to get a face lift under HDB's Revitalisation of Shops (ROS) programme.
-Successful applicants will get a new sign board, vertical blind and awning.
+At the same event, Mr Ang announced that the neighbourhood at blocks 492 - 498 in Jurong West Street 41 is the first in Singapore to be approved by HDB for shop owners to get a face lift under HDB's enhanced Revitalisation of Shops (ROS) programme.
+Shops will get a new sign board, vertical blind and awning.

 Meanwhile, rejuvenation works in the same neighbourhood have been completed.
 Under the Remaking our Heartland (ROH) Programme, amenities such as bicycle racks and a community pavilion were built to improve the neighbourhood and fashion more spaces for communities to gather.